iluwatar/java-design-patterns/retry/README.md

 Our `FindCustomer` implementation can be configured to throw `BusinessException`s before returning the customer's ID, thereby simulating a flaky service that intermittently fails.
-Some exceptions, like the `CustomerNotFoundException`, are deemed to be recoverable after some hypothetical analysis because the root cause of the error stems from "some database locking issue".
-However, the `DatabaseNotAvailableException` is considered to be a definite showstopper - the application should not attempt to recover from this error.
+Some exceptions, like the `CustomerNotFoundException`, are deemed to be recoverable after some hypothetical analysis because the root cause of the notificationError stems from "some database locking issue".
+However, the `DatabaseNotAvailableException` is considered to be a definite showstopper - the application should not attempt to recover from this notificationError.

 We can model a recoverable scenario by instantiating `FindCustomer` like this: